- Ground floor bedroom

 - Broadband / WiFi

 A delightful stone-built, semi-detached cottage situated on the stunning Berwickshire coastline, in the quaint fishing village of St Abbs, just 11 miles from Berwick-upon-Tweed.
 Lovingly converted with exposed timbers and sloping ceilings throughout, this former fishing store offers upside down accommodation with an open plan living area on the first floor, providing a wonderful place to relax and enjoy some of the spectacular sea views on offer.
 Explore the harbour, take a boat trip around the coast, enjoy the coastal walks and fantastic beaches close by or visit the renowned St Abbs Head National Nature Reserve or some of the great castles, stately homes and gardens available in the area.
-With the historic City of Edinburgh, the Farne Islands and Holy Island all within easy reach, this charming property provides the perfect romantic retreat!
+With the historic city of Edinburgh, the Farne Islands and Holy Island all within easy reach, this charming property provides the perfect romantic retreat!

 One ground floor double bedroom.
 Ground floor shower room with shower, basin and WC.
 First floor open plan living area with fitted kitchen, dining area and sitting area with electric woodburning-effect stove.

 Oil central heating and electric convector heaters with electric stove in sitting area.
 Gas oven and hob, microwave, fridge, TV, DVD, WiFi, radio.
 All fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Roadside parking for 1 car.
 Small patio area with garden furniture.
 Sorry, no pets and no smoking.
 Shop 2 mins walk, pub 1 mile, beach 10 mins walk.
+Note: Stairway is quite steep and may be unsuitable for guests with limited mobility.

 - Last minute